MasoniteFramework/docs/managers-and-drivers/about-managers.md

 def show(self, Task):
     Task.method_here()
 ```

+Notice that we binded the `TaskManager` into the container under the `Task` key.
+Because of this we can now pass the `Task` in any parameter set that is resolved by the container like a controller method.
+Since we passed the `Task` into the parameter set, Masonite will automatically inject whatever the `Task` key from the container contains.

 Read about how to create drivers for your Manager class under the [About Drivers](/managers-and-drivers/about-drivers.md) documentation.